-The Samsung Galaxy S24+ may sit below the S24 Ultra in Samsung’s flagship line-up but would still be considered one of the best camera phones for photography.
-Its likely appeal lies with those who want many of the advanced specifications of the Samsung Galaxy S24 Ultra, but perhaps don’t have quite the cash available to spend.
+The Samsung Galaxy S24+ sits below the S24 Ultra in Samsung’s flagship line-up, but can be considered one of the best camera phones for photography.
+Its likely appeal lies with those who want many of the advanced specifications of the Samsung Galaxy S24 Ultra, but at a lower price.

 Amateur Photographer verdict